Interleague play: Other

-On April 1, 2013, an interleague game was played on Opening Day for the first time, between the Los Angeles Angels of Anaheim and the Cincinnati Reds at Great American Ball Park, with the Angels claiming the distinction of winning that game, 3–1, in 13 innings.
+On April 1, 2013, an interleague game was played on Opening Day for the first time, between the Los Angeles Angels of Anaheim and the Cincinnati Reds at Great American Ball Park, with the Angels winning that game, 3–1, in thirteen innings.
 Also, on September 29, 2013, for the first time in major league baseball history, an interleague game was played on the last day of the regular season, between the Miami Marlins and the Detroit Tigers at Marlins Park.
-The Marlins not only claimed the distinction of winning that game, 1–0, in walk-off fashion, but also saw their pitcher Henderson Álvarez pitch a no-hitter, marking just the 7th time a no-hitter was tossed in an interleague contest.
+The Marlins not only claimed the distinction of winning that game, 1–0, in walk-off fashion, but also saw their pitcher Henderson Álvarez (who was in the on-deck circle when the walk-off happened) pitch a no-hitter, marking just the seventh time a no-hitter was tossed in an interleague contest.

 On April 3, 2016, for the first time in MLB history, the previous year's World Series participants faced off on Opening Day the following year.
 The Kansas City Royals hosted the New York Mets at Kauffman Stadium in a nationally televised game and won, 4–3.

 With the Pittsburgh Pirates' victory over the Oakland Athletics on July 10, 2013, every team has beaten every other team at least once; the A's had previously been 11–0 all time against the Pirates.

 Every team has also hosted and visited every other team at least once.
 This distinction was completed in July 2016 when the San Diego Padres made their first trip to Toronto.
 The two teams had previously played in San Diego in 2004, 2010, and 2013.

-From 1997–2001, the divisions were paired with their geographical counterpart (AL East vs. NL East, AL Central vs. NL Central, AL West vs. NL West).
+From 1997 to 2001, the divisions were paired with their geographical counterpart (AL East vs. NL East, AL Central vs. NL Central, AL West vs. NL West).
 Beginning in 2002, the divisional pairings rotated.
-The geographical counterparts were initially skipped in 2004, but returned to the schedule in 2006, creating a three-year rotation that remains in use.
+The geographical counterparts were initially skipped in 2004, but returned to the schedule in 2006, creating a three-year rotation that remained in use for over a decade.
 In 2020, due to the COVID-19 pandemic, the originally scheduled matchups were adjusted in order to limit travel.
 Divisional pairings before 2023 were:

-Starting in 2023 with the new collective bargaining agreement, every team will play every other team regardless of league, for a total of 46 games per season.
-The format is a four game home and home series against the geographic rival and a single three game series against the other 14 interleague opponents, with location to rotate every other year.
+Since 2023 with the 2022 collective bargaining agreement, every team will play every other team regardless of league.
+The current format has a total of forty-eight interleague games per season (forty-six in 2023 and 2024), consisting of a six-game home and home series against the geographic rival (four games in 2023 and 2024) and a single three-game series against the other fourteen interleague opponents, with location to alternate every year.